margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 New connections can be made, and old connections can be revived.
 But be careful what you share.
 All the information moves so quickly.
 Some of it is advertisement, like the billboards on the side of the road, with an attention-seeking image, but no authentic response back.
 And there's a quick way to vent, compare, compete, or be exposed to things you may not want to be exposed to.

+## The CTO of Your Home ##
+Being the CTO of your house, your home.
+Controlling your searches, your emails, your time online, your social media usage.
+Being aware of the boundaries.

 ## Georgia ##
 Traditionally, there's racism in Georgia.